 When referring to string gauge, either the high E and low E are used or just the high E. For example, a set of light acoustic guitar strings with a high E of .11 thousands of an inch and a low E of .52 thousands of an inch would be referred to as a set of 11 to 52’s or just as a set of 11’s

 Generally speaking, acoustic guitar strings are found in the following gauges:

 * Based on Ernie Ball 80/20 bronze acoustic guitar strings

-There are of course many variations on the above, depending on the manufacturer and the range of strings they offer but for the most part if you refer to extra light, light, medium light or medium, or 10’s, 11’s, 12’s or 13’s people you will be on the same page as the person behind the counter.
+There are of course many variations on the above, depending on the manufacturer and the range of strings they offer but for the most part, if you prefer to extra light, light, medium-light or medium, or 10’s, 11’s, 12’s or 13’s people you will be on the same page as the person behind the counter.

 Removing the old strings

 I can still remember cutting a set of strings when much younger and somehow ending up the high E string embedded deeply in the top of my thumb, in fact it was almost through to the other side.
 Since then, I have always remembered to take care when removing strings.

 The best way to do this is to place the guitar flat on its back on a towel to prevent it from being scratched or moving around.
 Use a second towel to support the headstock and then loosen the strings, one at a time.
 From here you can either cut them with a pair of pliers or unwind them from the headstock completely.